AlchemyCMS/alchemy_cms/README.md

 Rails Version
 -------------

-This branch of Alchemy runs with Rails 3.1.3.
+This branch of Alchemy runs with Rails 3.2

+If you are looking for a Rails 3.1 compatible version check the master branch.

-If you are looking for a Rails 3 compatible version check the master branch.
+If you are looking for a Rails 3 compatible version check the rails-3 branch.

 If you are looking for a Rails 2 compatible version check the rails-2 branch.